nicole-caldwell/nicole-caldwell.github.io/2013-08-25-I-failed-my-tech-internship.md

 ---
-layout: post
+layout: default
-title: I Failed my Tech Internship
-permalink: /i-failed-my-tech-internship/
 ---

+# I Failed my Tech Internship

 When I didn't get a full-time return offer, I found there was very little online to help me and it made me feel even worse than I already did.
 I survived it and lived to tell the tale.
 If you would like to see other inspiring tales of overcoming rejection in the technology industry, look at Rejected.us.
 My personal advice is below.